RamintaLinkute/ProtonMailSettingsTests/ProtonMail/readme.txt

 * On the start window, choose Clone or check out code.
 * Enter or type the repository location, and then choose Clone.
 Visual Studio opens the project from the repo.

-Tutorial: Open Test Explorer if Test Exploreris not visible
+Tutorial: Open Test Explorer if Test Explorer is not visible
 * Choose Test on the Visual Studio menu
 * Choose Test Explorer